SadSumo/ETHRateDisplay/README.md

 # ETHRateDisplay
-playing with Ethereum exchange rate display for a website
+Playing with Ethereum exchange rate display for a website